One57: Land acquisition and financing

-Extell Development Company's founder and president, Gary Barnett, acquired the property and air rights over fifteen years, signing no fewer than 22 agreements with at least 18 property owners.
+One57 was the first supertall skyscraper to be developed on Billionaires' Row.
+It was developed by Extell Development Company's founder and president, Gary Barnett, who acquired the property and air rights over fifteen years, signing no fewer than 22 agreements with at least 18 property owners.
 These assemblages cost $200 million and included the demolition of seven buildings.
 The first property on One57's present site was acquired in 1998, when Ziel Feldman obtained a small structure at 157 West 57th Street from the music label Forrell & Thomas, selling it to Barnett.
 At first, Barnett said he wanted to build a 40-story, 300,000 sqft building for $300 million.
 He soon envisioned a larger building with views of Central Park as the assemblage got larger and markets started rising.
 By the mid-2000s, as he expanded his land acquisitions and air rights purchases, Barnett realized that he could construct a supertall skyscraper with up to 550000 ft2 of space.